ciDSproj/scraping_indeed/README.md

     -	define a function to clean the text: tokenize, convert to lowercase, replace special characters, filter the stopwords
     -	create a dictionary with each word and the sum of its occurrences in the text
     -	make a dataframe with unique words and the count for each of them
--	Create a Word Cloud using the most frequent words in job descriptions
+-	Create a word cloud using the most frequent words in job descriptions

 ## EDA
 I used data analysis and visualizations to answer the following questions: